 Which Software Is Best: Revit or Revit LT?

+The best software really depends on what you need it for and the situation you’re in.
 If you’re an individual architect or a small firm focused on architectural design and documentation, and budget is a big issue for you, Revit LT is a great option.

 However, if you need more advanced features like worksharing, MEP modelling or analysis tools, Revit is the one to go for.
+It’s got all the bells and whistles you need for larger projects and multi-disciplinary teams.

 At the end of the day, it’s about finding a balance between your budget and what your project needs.